Richrolls/car-dealership/README.md

 ## Design

-The AutomobileVO, Technician and Appointment models together form the 'Service' Bounded Context.
+The AutomobileVO, Technician and Appointment models together form the 'Service' Bounded Context

 The AutomobileVO, SalesPerson, PotentialCustomer, and SaleRecord models together form the 'Sales' Bounded Context.